RSNA/s4s-fhir-broker/README.md

-Note: To see the screenshots in this readme in Intellij, you can
-1) Install the Markdown Navigator Intellij Plugin, or
-2) look at them in the docImgs subdirectory.

-## Running modified server for Image processing testing
+## S4S FHIR Image Broker
-Note: The port assignments shown here **MUST** be used, as the modified example server is a prototype only; some things are hard coded.
+The broker requires a WADO RS Image source and an introspection server for testing.
+You can provide these yourself, or use the test setups here:

-### Set up a dcm4chee server for testing
+### Set up a dcm4chee based WADO RS Image source server for testing
+_(Skip this section if you have your own WADO RS Image source.)_

 A dockerized dcm4chee is used for testing.
 Setting it up involves three containers.
 I found that running each container